esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Macho 1968.md

 > [!IMPORTANT]
 > The following codes can be all copied and pasted in one go, we chose to include explanation.
-For the whole snippet, go to: URL!!!!!!!!
+For the whole snippet, go to: [ALL code in one snippet](#all-code-in-one-snippet)

 <details>